 2. Proof-elapsed-time (PoET) Consensus Algorithm

 Hyperledger Sawtooth decides who can participate (submit transaction) in the distributed ledger platform at the moment and who cannot.
 In order to make such a decision, blockchain platforms use so-called consensus algorithms.
 These algorithms come in different shapes.
-Hyperledger Sawtooth uses proof-of-elapsed time consensus algorithm.
+Hyperledger Sawtooth uses a proof-of-elapsed time consensus algorithm.

 So how does Proof-of-elapsed (PoET) time works?